-Helen Butterworth, EA & Project Manager
+Helen Butterworth, Global Project Associate

 Helen Butterworth is an organiser, researcher and administrator with over a decade of experience in a wide variety of sectors.
 She brings experience from the cultural and creative industries, publishing, academia and the not for profit sector.

-François-Xavier Demoures, Strategy Director, More in Common France
+François-Xavier Demoures, Director, More in Common France

 Tim Dixon is a social movement builder who was born in Australia, worked for several years in New York and is now based in London, where he co-founded Purpose Europe.
 He trained as an economist and tech sector lawyer, built a leading Australian educational publishing business that was bought by Pearson in 2004 and worked as chief speechwriter and economic adviser for two Prime Ministers.
 He has helped start and grow social movement organisations around the world to protect civilians in Syria, engage citizens in the peace process in Colombia, address modern day slavery, promote gun control in the US, reduce inequality, and engage faith communities in social justice.
-He is on the boards of the International Budget Partnership, the Jo Cox Foundation, Purpose Europe, the Syria Campaign, the Chifley Research Centre and faith-based justice organisation Sojourners.
+He is on the boards of the International Budget Partnership, the Syria Campaign, the Chifley Research Centre and faith-based justice organisation Sojourners.

-Miriam Juan-Torres González, Senior Researcher and Research Coordinator, More in Common
+Miriam Juan-Torres González, Senior Researcher

 A multidisciplinary researcher, Míriam has conducted field studies in West Africa and worked for UNHCR in Ghana and the UN High Commissioner for Human Rights in Colombia.
-Míriam is also a qualified lawyer in Spain, where she worked in public law for the firm Baker & McKenzie and obtained a master’s degree in international relations from Yale University.
+She is a qualified lawyer in Spain, where she worked in public law for the firm Baker & McKenzie and obtained a master’s degree in international relations from Yale University.

 Laura-Kristine Krause, Director, More in Common Germany

-Mathieu Lefèvre, CEO and Co-founder, More in Common
+Mathieu Lefèvre, CEO and Co-founder

-Mohammed Naeem, Strategist, More in Common USA
+Mohammed Naeem, Associate, More in Common USA

 Before joining More in Common, Mohammed was an organizer, having played a leadership role in several national mobilizations, including the March from Charlottesville to Washington DC and the Tax March.
 He sits on the Advisory Board for Mina’s List, is an Alumna of Stony Brook University, and lives in New York City.

-Anaïz Parfait, Director, More in Common France
+Maïder Piola-Urtizberea, Associate, More in Common France

 Helen comes to More in Common with over 15 years senior administrative, events and project management experience in the non-profit sector.
 She has provided executive support to Directors at Crisis Action, Save the Children UK and Cancer Research UK.
 Helen is an organizer and is passionate about good process that enables efficiency and effectiveness in the workplace.

 Dr. Daniel Yudkin is a postdoctoral researcher in social decision-making at Yale University, investigating how transformative experiences change people's values and behaviours.
-He obtained his PhD from New York University was a Fellow at Harvard University.
+He obtained his PhD from New York University and was a Fellow at Harvard University.
 His research centres on how people assess and influence their surroundings, including how group membership influences moral judgement.